Haltroy/CefNet.Avalonia.Examples/README.md

      - [Linux ARM 64](https://cef-builds.spotifycdn.com/cef_binary_105.3.18%2Bgbfea4e1%2Bchromium-105.0.5195.52_linuxarm64_beta_client.tar.bz2)
      - [MacOS 64-bit Intel/AMD](https://cef-builds.spotifycdn.com/cef_binary_105.3.18%2Bgbfea4e1%2Bchromium-105.0.5195.52_macosx64_beta_client.tar.bz2)
      - [MacOS ARM](https://cef-builds.spotifycdn.com/cef_binary_105.3.18%2Bgbfea4e1%2Bchromium-105.0.5195.52_macosarm64_beta_client.tar.bz2)
-     - Fun fact: All these should have their own `cefclient` application.
+     - Note: All these binaries should have their own `cefclient` application.
 You can test if CEF is working by running the application.
-If it crashes than re-download it.
 2. Extract them to `[your home folder]/.cefnet`.
 The `.cefnet` folder should contain a `Release` folder.
-     - These files are all TAR files, use 7-Zip or equivalent program (for Windows) or `tar xf [downloaded file] -C ~/.cefnet` command (for the rest) to extract them.
+     - These files are all TAR files, use 7-Zip or equivalent program (for Windows) or `tar xf [downloaded file] -C ~/.cefnet` command (for Unix-like systems) or GUI programs like Ark (Linux) to extract them.
 3. Run any one of the examples by running `dotnet run` command.
      ```bash
         git clone https://github.com/haltroy/CefNet.Avalonia.Examples.git